Hitik444/ToDo/README.md

 # ToDo
-This is a website where an individual or team can manage their todo task
+This is a website where an individual or team can manage their todo task <br>
+Author - Hitik Khandelwal